Search

 • FOIR: 30%

 Banks prefer FOIR below 40%.
-Above 50%, you'll face rejections regardless of salary.
+Above 50%, you'll face rejection regardless of salary.

 Factor 5: Banking Relationship